toluaina/pgsync/README.md

 You don't have to write complex queries and transformation pipelines.
 PGSync is lightweight, fast and flexible.

-When we denormalize from relational to document, we loose meaning required to reconstruct any changes.
+When we denormalize from relational to document, we lose meaning required to reconstruct any changes.
 Moreover, you shouldn't store your primary data in [Elasticsearch](https://www.elastic.co/products/elastic-stack).
 So how do you then get your data into [Elasticsearch](https://www.elastic.co/products/elastic-stack) in the first place?
-Tools like Logstash and Kafka can aid this task but they still require a bit of engineering and development.
+Tools like [Logstash](https://www.elastic.co/products/logstash) and [Kafka](https://kafka.apache.org) can aid this task but they still require a bit of engineering and development.

 [ETL](https://en.wikipedia.org/wiki/Extract,_transform,_load) and [CDC](https://en.wikipedia.org/wiki/Change_data_capture) tools can be complex and expensive.